gilch/hissp/docs/tutorial.rst

 Attributes
 ~~~~~~~~~~

-Symbols with an internal ``.`` access attributes when used as an identifier:
+Symbols with internal ``.``'s access attributes when used as an identifier:

 .. code-block:: REPL